50054-cdpa/notes/fp_applicative_monad.md

 Another advantage of coding with `Monad` is that its abstraction allows us to switch underlying data structure without major code change.

-Suppose we would like to use `Either[A, String]` or some other equivalent as return type of `eval` function to support better error message.
+Suppose we would like to use `Either[String, A]` or some other equivalent as return type of `eval` function to support better error message.
 But before that, let's consider some subclasses of the `Applicative` and the `Monad` type classes.

 ```scala
 trait ApplicativeError[F[_], E] extends Applicative[F] {